-Attached is a memorandum from the Director of Personnel explaining the University's policy for requesting, receiving, and returning from FMLA leave.
+See FMLA Policy revised July 8, 2015, from the Director of Personnel explaining the University's policy for requesting, receiving, and returning from FMLA leave.

 Professional Reassignment Leaves

 Professional reassignment leaves are granted to instructional staff who serve in the Library and Counselors.